ibm-cloud-docs/image-templates/import-image.md

         ```
         {: pre}

-    3. Locate the RPM for the ISO by running the following command:
+    3. Locate the Redhat Package Manager (RPM) for the ISO by running the following command:

         ```
         ls -l /mnt/Packages/xenserver-pv*